mallory/e2ee/draft-e2ee.md

 There are dozens of documents in the RFC Series that fundamentally and technically define encryption schemes.
 Perhaps interesting work to be done would be to survey all existing documents of this kind to define, in aggregate, their common features.
 The point is, the IETF has clear mandate and demonstrated expertise in defining the specifics of encrypted communications of the internet.

 While encryption is fundamental to the end-to-end principle, it does not stand alone.
-As in the history of all security, authentication and data integrity properties are also linked, and contributed to the end-to-end nature of E2EE.
-Permission of data manipulation or pseudo-identities for third parties to allow access under the user's identity are against the intention of E2EE.
+As in the history of all security, authentication and data integrity properties are also linked, and contributed to the end-to-end nature of end-to-end encryption.
+Permission of data manipulation or pseudo-identities for third parties to allow access under the user's identity are against the intention of end-to-end encryption.
 Thus, end point authenticity must be established as (sub-)identities of the end user, and end-to-end integrity must also be maintained by the system.
 There is considerable system design flexibility available in entity authentication mechanisms and data authentication that still meet this requirement.

 Succinct definition of end-to-end security
 ------------------------------------------